 ASSET-BACKED (INCLUDING MORTGAGE-BACKED) SECURITIES.
-Asset-backed securities are securities that are backed primarily by the cash flows of a discrete pool of fixed or revolving receivables or other financial assets that by their terms convert into cash within a finite time period.
-Payments of principal of and interest on asset-backed securities rely entirely on the performance of the underlying assets.
-Asset-backed securities are generally not insured or guaranteed by the related sponsor or any other entity and therefore, if the assets or sources of funds available to the issuer are insufficient to pay those securities, the Funds will incur losses.
-In addition, asset-backed securities entail prepayment risk that may vary depending on the type of asset, but is generally less than the prepayment risk associated with mortgage-backed securities.
-Asset-backed securities may provide the fund with a less effective security interest in the related collateral than do mortgage-backed securities.
-Therefore, there is the possibility that recoveries on the underlying collateral may not, in some cases, be available to support payments on these securities.
+Asset-backed exposures are investments that are backed primarily by the cash flows of a discrete pool of fixed or revolving receivables or other financial assets that by their terms convert into cash within a finite time period.
+These could include assets such as unsecured consumer or other receivables, credit card receivables, trade receivables, equipment leases, and other assets that produce streams of payments.
+Asset backed exposures are generally not insured or guaranteed by the related sponsor or any other entity and therefore, if the assets or sources of funds available to the issuer are insufficient to pay those outstanding liability, the Funds will incur losses.
+In addition, asset-backed exposures entail prepayment risk that may vary depending on the type of asset, but is generally less than the prepayment risk associated with mortgage-backed securities.
+Asset-backed investments present certain risks that are not presented by mortgage-backed securities.
+Primarily, these securities may provide the Fund with a less effective security interest in the related collateral than do mortgage-backed securities.
+Therefore, there is the possibility that recoveries on the underlying collateral may not, in some cases, be available to support payments on these investments.